 What do the changes from the pandemic mean for child care availability?

 The pandemic has added another layer of complication, with providers struggling to stay open amid mounting costs of things like sanitation or personal protective equipment, while also seeing attendance (and therefore income) decline.
+Hundreds closed their doors.
 Read more about that here.

 Many providers in Central Washington communities like Yakima County serve families on subsidies, meaning the state covers a portion of tuition based on financial need.
 During the pandemic, DCYF initially continued paying subsidies based on enrollment prior to the pandemic rather than attendance as usual to help prevent more centers from closing.
 This lapsed at the end of August, according to DCYF, because the agency did not have authorization to extend it.
 Co-payments that were temporarily waived for families by the state also resumed.